 maintenance of living, the “ordinary work of living on”.” (p.
 152)

-Debility, bodily capacity, and demand to overcome it are drivers of capitalism. (p.153, 156) People are indebted:” …neoliberal economics and the privatization of services also produce debt as debility.” (p.
+Debility, bodily capacity, and demand to overcome it are drivers of capitalism. (p.153, 156).
+Debt is one example of debilitation People are indebted:” …neoliberal economics and the privatization of services also produce debt as debility.” (p.
 154) and thus the system makes another profit on their debilitated body.

 Slow death is an ongoing process, that is shaped by bodily demands, whereas disability expresses defined conditions: “all bodies are being evaluated in relation to their success or failure in terms of health, wealth, progressive productivity, upward mobility, enhanced capacity.
 And there is no such thing as an “adequately abled” body anymore.” (p.
 155) By drawing attention to for example depression, bodies are positioned, stratified and capitalized “among other feedback loops into the profitability of debility.“ (p.
 156)